JDLinares-360/azure-network-protocols/README.md

 </p>

 <p>
-Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM by utilizing PowerShell > ping command + Private IP address.
+Step 4: Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM by utilizing PowerShell > ping command + Private IP address.
 Observe ping requests and replies within WireShark.
 </p>
 <br />